RHS Growing Guides

 Problems

-Once settled in, blackberries and hybrid berries are usually healthy, vigorous plants.
-To keep them under control, prune them annually and tie the new stems to supports as they grow.
-Birds like the fruits too, so protect your precious harvest with netting raised up on a framework of canes, or grow your plant in a fruit cage.
+Once established, blackberries and hybrid berries are usually healthy, vigorous plants.
+They need to be pruned and trained to keep them under control.
+Birds like the fruits too, so protect your precious harvest with netting raised up on a framework above the fruits.
 For other common problems, see below.

 Get involved